Endoscopic ultrasound scan (EUS)

 • You might have a sore throat for a couple of days but this will soon clear up.
 If not, contact your doctor at the hospital.

-• If you have a general anaesthetic you may be able to go home the same day or you may need to stay in hospital overnight.
+• If you had a general anaesthetic (you were asleep for the procedure), you may be able to go home the same day or you may need to stay in hospital overnight.

 Endoscopy video